apache/cordova-docs/docs/en/edge/guide/cli/index.md

 the project's _platforms_ directory, where each specified platform appears as a subdirectory.
 The _www_ source directory is reproduced within each platform's subdirectory, appearing for example in `platforms/ios/www` or `platforms/android/assets/www`.
-This is why you should only change files in the main _www_ source directory and not in the _www_ folder in the project's subdirectory: the subdirectory will continuously be overwritten by the CLI.
+Because the CLI constantly copies over files from the source _www_ folder, you should only be editing these files and not the ones located under the _platforms_ subdirectories.

-At this point, if you wish, you can use an IDE such as Eclipse or Xcode to open the project you created.
-However, any edits you make to the project within an SDK affect the derivative set of assets (stored in the `/platforms/` directory), not the original cross-platform source files (the top level `/www/` directory.)
+At this point, if you wish, you can use an SDK such as Eclipse or xCode to open the project you created.
+You will only be able to open the project in an SDK if you point the SDK to the derivative set of assets (stored in the `/platforms/` directory), not the original cross-platform source files (the top level `/www/` directory).
+This is because the SDK specific meta data files are stored within the appropriate `/platform/` subdirectory.
-Use this approach if you simply want to initialize a project using the CLI and then switch to an IDE for native work.
 (See the Platform Guides for information on how to develop applications within each IDE.)
+Use this approach if you simply want to initialize a project using the CLI and then switch to an SDK for native work.

 Read on if you wish to use the Web Project Dev workflow (the CLI) for the entire development cycle.